 Useful tips for climbing Mt Fuji

-• Wear walking boots: take some good-quality walking boots and wear them in during the weeks leading up to your climb.
-Don’t make the mistake of buying new boots just before as they will cause blisters!
+- Wear walking boots: take some good-quality walking boots and wear them in during the weeks leading up to your climb.
+Don’t make the mistake of buying new boots just before, as they can cause blisters.

-• Take a flashlight or headlamp: this is essential if you hike at night or very early in the morning.
-Headlamps are a good option as they leave both your hands free.
+- Take a headlamp or flashlight: this is essential if you hike at night or very early in the morning.
+A headlamp is the best option, as it leaves both your hands free.

 How to get there